informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

      ```

  #### configRules
  Allows for host specific configuration rules.
-Each object in the array contains 2 properties, `host` and `config`. `host` is expected to be in the format of a single string value or an array of string values. `config` mimics the chaise-config properties.
+Each object in the array contains 2 properties, `host` and `config`. `host` is expected to be in the format of a single string value or an array of string values. `host` is being matched against the hostname for the current browser location. `config` mimics the chaise-config properties.
 All chaise config properties can be defined in this block except this property (`configRules`).
    - Type: Array
    - General syntax:
      ```